nvbergen/predicting_air_delays/README.md

 ### Presentation Folder
 A slide deck showing the results of this research is located here.
-A collection of un-anotated charts and figures are located here as well.
+A collection of un-annotated charts and figures are located here as well.

 ---
 ## Summary of sources and data dictionary